Skip links

 And that’s exactly why we’re here!
 Today you’re going to learn everything you could possibly need to know about these irregular verbs Saber and Conocer and by the end of it, you’ll be using them to speak Spanish like a pro.

-Main Differences Between the verbs Saber and Conocer
+Main Differences Between “Saber” and “Conocer”

 Let’s talk about these two verbs.
-Saber and Conocer have some big conceptual differences that make them relatively easy to understand, so we can start with the easy stuff.
+Saber and Conocer have some big conceptual differences that make it relatively easy to understand, so we can start with the easy stuff.
+For now, we’re going to focus only on some abstract ideas in the present tense.

 Spanish Personal Pronouns Verb Saber Infinitive Form